emese-meder/Engineering50-Final-Project/README.md

 ### Format Example
 Feature: Going to the WOMEN page from the HomePage

- Scenario: Clicking on the Women Button
+&nbsp Scenario: Clicking on the Women Button

-  Given I am on the homepage
+&nbsp, &nbsp Given I am on the homepage

-  When I click on the WOMEN button on the navigation bar
+&nbsp, &nbsp When I click on the WOMEN button on the navigation bar

-  Then I will be on the Women page
+&nbsp, &nbsp Then I will be on the Women page

 ## Abstract Class
 ### Guide to using the *AbstractPage*